 To make a variable a precondition of a tool, use one of the following techniques:

-- Open the tool by double-clicking the tool, or right-clicking and clicking Open.
-Click the Properties tab, then click the Precondition drop-down arrow to select the variable.
-You can add multiple preconditions if needed.
+- Open the tool by double-clicking, or right-clicking and clicking Open.
+Click the Properties tab, and click the Precondition drop-down arrow to select the variable.
+You can add multiple preconditions, if necessary.
 When you click OK, a precondition connector line appears between the variable and tool.